ASKCOS/ASKCOS/README.md

 If you are upgrading from v0.3.1 or later, the backup/restore process is no longer needed unless you are moving the deployment to a brand new computer/cloud instance.

-If you are upgrading the deployment from a previous version,or moving the application to a different server, you may want to retain user accounts and user-saved data/results.
+If you are upgrading the deployment from a previous version, or moving the application to a different server, you may want to retain user accounts and user-saved data/results.
 The provided `backup.sh` and `restore.sh` scripts are capable of handling the backup and restoring process.
 Please read the following carefully so as to not lose any user data:

 1) Start by making sure the previous version you would like to backup is __currently up and running__ with `docker-compose ps`.
 2) Checkout the newest version of the source code (only the deploy folder is necessary)
 3) Run `$ bash backup.sh`
 4) Make sure that the `deploy/backup` folder is present, and there is a folder with a long string of numbers (year+month+date+time) that corresponds to the time you just ran the backup command
 5) If the backup was successful (`db.json` and `user_saves` (\<v0.3.1) or `results.mongo` (\>=0.3.1) should be present), you can safely tear down the old application with `docker-compose down -v`
-6) Deploy the new application with `bash deploy.sh`
+6) Deploy the new application with `bash deploy.sh deploy` or update with `bash deploy.sh update -v x.y.z`
 7) Restore user data with `bash restore.sh`

 Note: For versions >=0.3.1, user data persists in docker volumes, and is not tied to the lifecycle of the container services.
 In other words, as long as you do not include the [-v] flag to `docker-compose down`, volumes do not get removed, and user data is safe.
 In this case, the backup/restore procedure is not necessary as the new containers that get created upon an upgrade will continue to use the docker volumes that contain all the important data.